AranHase/aranhase.github.io/_posts/2015-12-08-ue4_transition_screens.md

  * Others UI elements may show on top of your transition effect
  * It is possible to do the same thing using Post Process Blendables, but not sure what advantages there are for it
+ * You can have fun putting all of your transition effects materials on an array, and using a random one each time the UI Widget is created
+ * This was done with UE4 version 4.10

  [1]: /assets/images/ue4_transitions/transition_sphere.gif